The Doughboy MIA mission statement:

 Men of the 314th INF/79th DIV

 A short while ago we were approached by the 314th Infantry Association to investigate the cases of the five MIA's on their roster from WW1.
-Those men are: Case #4, PVT Arthur E. Baldenweck, HQ CO; Case # 5, CPL Elmer F. Gardner, MG CO.; Case # 6, PVT Edward M. McAvoy, CO M; Case # 7, PVT Francis L. McEll, CO L; and Case # 8, CPL Everett E. Hogoboom, CO M. Last week we were given permission to release details from the preliminary investigations.
-Here they are:
+Those men are: Case #4, PVT Arthur E. Baldenweck, HQ CO; Case # 5, CPL Elmer F. Gardner, MG CO.; Case # 6, PVT Edward M. McAvoy, CO M; Case # 7, PVT Francis L. McEll, CO L; and Case # 8, CPL Everett E. Hogoboom, CO M. We have since been given permission to release details from the preliminary investigations:

 Baldenweck, Gardner and McAvoy - All three of these men remain on the battlefield.
 There is no indication that at the time of active search following the war that any remains were recovered in their reported burial areas that held the possibility of identification with these men.
 Additionally, each man was buried with an identification tag on his person and the other tag affixed to a burial peg or cross.
 Therefore it is entirely possible that these men could still be found using the technology that we have available today (spacial imaging/mapping, Ground Penetrating Radar (GPR), and metal detectors); most especially in the case of McAvoy.
-Any remains recovered could easily be matched to the information in each man's BCF.
-With careful planning and the right dedicated individuals on the effort, I feel confidant that a recovery expedition over there would have a better than average chance at success.
-These cases remain open/in suspension.
+These cases currently remain open/in suspension.

 Hogoboom - This is a far more difficult case.
 It appears there are several different possibilities on what happened to him.
 1) He remains unfound.
 There is plenty of conflicting information in the BCF to support this, and the day he was killed was a particularly bad one for his unit.
 2) He was found as one of three men the chaplain reports he buried at a specific spot in which the GRS searchers working this case only found empty graves.
 It appears however that only two names for these graves appear in the BCF, meaning that Hogoboom could be the third.
-In that case, he would be buried as an Unknown and only the form 16-A's can provide an answer here.
+In that case, he would be buried as an Unknown; missing paperwork precludes identifying which.
 3) He may be a badly mutilated body the chaplain also mentions burying that may or may not have had tags and may or may not have been located.
 In this case, a ground investigation would need to be made.
 Currently this case remains open/in suspension with reservations pending time to perpetrate a thorough ground investigation.